 i. ) First Directions Appointment.

 This is a housekeeping appointment.
 You should be aware that the timetable in relation to court issued financial resolution is governed by the Court.
-The first directions appointment comes after each party has made full and frank financial disclosure through Form E. As an estimate we would suggest that your costs would be in the region of £5,000 – 7,000 plus VAT and the costs of any expert evidence required such as accountancy evidence, pensions evidence and barristers.
+The first directions appointment comes after each party has made full and frank financial disclosure through Form E. As an estimate, we would suggest that your costs would be in the region of £5,000 – 7,000 plus VAT and the costs of any expert evidence required such as accountancy evidence, pensions evidence and barristers.
+There may also be other additional disbursements.
 If the matter does not settle you will then progress to the next hearing.

 ii. ) Financial Dispute Resolution Hearing